Marvin1912/frontend/mental-arithmetic-training-plan.md

 - [x] Update the plan and push changes. ✅
 - [x] Run npm build to check application ✅

+### Phase 5.1: Some Stylings
+- [ ] Remove the element where image (mental-arithmetic-root-image) is used; it's not needed
+- [ ] Make the main container element overflow so that the header sticks to its place and the main container gets a scrollbar
+- [ ] Run npm build to check application
+- [ ] Update the plan and push changes

 ### Phase 6: Training Session Component
 - [ ] Create `components/arithmetic-session/` directory
 - [ ] Create ArithmeticSessionComponent